-Mana Pass is a high mountain pass at an elevation of 5.610m (18,406ft) above the sea level, located in the Himalayas on the border between India and China.
+Mana Pass is a high mountain pass at an elevation of 5.582m (18,314 ft) above the sea level, located in the Himalayas on the border between India and China.
 It’s one of the highest vehicle-accessible passes in the world.
+It is a part of the road to Mana Top that rises to 5.610m (18,406ft) but the actual pass is at a lower height.

 The pass, also known as Māna La, Chirbitya, Chirbitya-la, or Dungri La, connects India (the state of Uttarakhand) and Tibet, within the Nanda Devi Biosphere Reserve of the Zanskar mountain range in the Uttarakhand.
 Mana Pass led from Badrinath and the source of the Saraswati River along with the Deotal Lake.
 It’s one of the highest mountain roads of the country.

 The road to the pass is a well-graded gravel-dirt road constructed in the 2005-2010 period for the Indian military by the Border Roads Organisation.
 Great trail for experienced wheelers.
 Avoid driving in this area if unpaved mountain roads aren't your strong point.
 4x4 required.
 Stay away if you're scared of heights.
 Expect a trail pretty steep.
 Wet conditions may make for tough driving along the muddy road.
 Do not take this drive if you have respiratory problems or any type of heart condition.
 Notorius lack of oxygen that tests the organisms and a high degree of steepness.
 Most people feel altitude sickness at around 2,500-2,800 meters.
 Extremely low oxygen for engine combustion.
 A major hazard of altitude is the sickness that can indiscriminately affect anyone regardless of age or fitness.
 The summit has about 40% less oxygen than at sea level, thus breathing is more difficult.
 Your pulse rate will increase and movement will be more laborious at the summit.
 The high elevation with its risk of altitude sickness, weather concerns, steep road grade, and overall inaccessibility make the pass dangerous and summit trips difficult.